Utkarssh11/Code-Convertor/README.md

 Code Converter is a powerful web application built using Next.js that allows developers to easily convert code from one programming language to another.
 With its simple and user-friendly interface, manual language selection, and use of an API for accurate conversion, Code Converter is an essential tool for developers who work with multiple programming languages.

-The app supports popular programming languages such as JavaScript, C++, Java, Python, and Rust and is optimized for fast and responsive performance on all devices.
-Whether you're a beginner or an experienced developer, Code Converter can save you valuable time and effort in converting code between languages.

 ## Features ✨

 - Convert code from one programming language to another.